brillout/wildcard-api/docs/intro.template.md

 (This is a snippet of the example at [./example](/example/).)

-Our endpoints are tailored to our frontend:
+Our endpoints are 100% tailored to our frontend:
+For The endpoint `getCompletedTodosPageData` returns exactly and only the data needed by the page `completedTodosPage` that shows all completed todos, and

+We could have something like

+But we deliberately choose to have the entire data retrieval logic on the server.
+This is dramatic improvement in flexiblity.
+(More at "Usage Manual - Tailored Appraoch")

-The endpoint `getCompletedTodosPageData` returns exactly and only the data needed by the page `completedTodosPage` that shows all completed todos, and the endpoint `getLandingPageData` returns exactly and only the data needed by the landing page that shows user information and all todos that aren't completed.
+the endpoint `getLandingPageData` returns exactly and only the data needed by the landing page that shows user information and all todos that aren't completed.